haxrob/gojwtcrack/README.md

 ## Running

-Place a token into a text file and specify this file with the `-t` flag.
+Place a token into a text file and specify this file with the `-t` flag.of course,u can also pass it with the `-s` argument.
 The  file containing a list of secrets (e.g. password dictionary file) can either be specified with the `-d` flag or piped in via stdin, e.g.

 ```